docs

 Disk

-For different operation scenarios regarding the disk, please refer to the corresponding operation guide.
+For different operating scenarios of disks, please find the corresponding operation guides

-After logging into the UHost, use the fdisk -l command to view the disk partition of the UHost (root permission is required in Ubuntu).
+After logging into the cloud server, use the fdisk -l command to view the hard disk partition of the cloud server (need root permissions with Ubuntu ).

 System Disk Expansion